 Build Relationships with Landlords & Developers

-Almost 60% of my deals last year were “off-market” listings.
-These are spaces that are not visibly available.
+Almost 60 percent of my deals last year were “off-market” listings.
+These are spaces that aren’t visibly available.
 Without a relationship with key players on the other side of the table, you’ll never identify these opportunities.
 Ideally, you’re their first call, if you don’t ask the question first.
 Don’t give the competition a shot at that space.

 So now you’ve done your homework, landed the account and found a great mix of sites to show your new client.
 Let’s dive into the next key area–site tours.